retaildevcrews/ts_type_filter/README.md

 For instance, if the customer is ordering a drink it is not necessary to include the types related to sandwiches.

-`ts_type_filter` provides a data structure that reprpesents a complex TypeScript type definition.
-It maintains an inverted index of the terms in the string type literals, and this index is used to prune the type definition, based on the current contents of the shopping cart and the customer's request.
-You can learn more about the inverted index [here](./documentation/inverted-index.md).

 As an example, suppose we have a menu for a restaurant with a very small menu offering two sandwiches with some toppings, two sodas, and two juices:

 ~~~typescript